-Here's an example of an allow-update directive using a TSIG key:
+Here is an example of an allow-update directive using a TSIG key:

-'''

-allow-update { !{ !localnets; any; }; key host1-host2.;};
+allow-update { !{ !localnets; any; }; key host1-host2. ;};

-'''

-This allows dynamic updates to succeed only if the UPDATE request comes from an address in localnets, and if it is signed using the hostl-hostl. key.
+This allows dynamic updates to succeed only if the UPDATE request comes from an address in localnets, and if it is signed using the host1-host2. key.